 “Life is better when you have a sustaining practice that holds your desire, demands attention and requires effort.
 Find a plot of ground that satisfies the wish to work and create, and by doing so, rule over an imagined world of your own.”

-Debra received her BFA, with scholarship award from the Alberta College of Art & Design (AUArts).
-The Extensions department then hired her to teach painting and drawing skills.
-Since then she has conducted studio classes, numerous workshops and artist-in-residencies in Western Canada.
+Debra received her BFA, with scholarship award from the Alberta University of Arts.
+She was then hired to teach painting and drawing skills in the Extensions department.
+There she honed her considerable teaching skills and has conducted studio classes, numerous workshops and artist-in-residencies all over Western Canada.

 She is a juried member in several art associations; foremost the the Alberta Society of Artists.
 Formed in 1931, the ASA is the longest running group of juried professional artists in Alberta.